-- 1. Lift the rear tires of the mower off of the ground and chock your front tires so they do not move. - 2.
-With the bypass valve open (To open bypass valve, loosen 1/2 to 1 full turn) and the engine running, slowly move the handlebars in the forward and reverse directions (5 to 6 times), as air is purged from the unit, the oil level will drop. - 3.
-With the bypass valve closed and the engine running, slowly move the handlebars in the forward and reverse directions (5 to 6 times).
+- 1. Lift the rear tires of the mower off of the ground and chock your front tires so they do no move. - With the bypass valve open (To open bypass valve, loosen 1⁄2 to 1 full turn) and the engine running, slowly move the directional drive arms in the forward and reverse directions (5 to 6 times), as air is purged from the unit, the oil level will drop. - With the bypass valve closed and the engine running, slowly move the directional drive arms in the forward and reverse directions (5 to 6 times).
 Caution: the tires will rotate during this procedure.
 Turn off engine.
-Check the oil level, and add oil as required. - 4.
-It may be necessary to repeat steps 1 through 3 until the air is completely purged from the system.
-When the tires move forward and rearward at normal speed purging is complete.
+Check the oil level, and add oil as required after stopping the engine. - 4.
+It may be necessary to repeat steps 1 through 3 until all the air is completely purged from the system.
+When the tires move forward and reverse at normal speed purging is complete.

-To adjust the tracking on the mower, lengthen or shorten the push rods shown in Fig. 11.
+To adjust the tracking on the mower, lengthen or shorten the push rods shown in Fig. 12.
 Lengthening the push rod will increase the speed of the pump.
 Shortening the push rod will decrease the speed of the pump.
 Typically tracking adjustments should be made to the faster side first.
-Fine tuning adjustments can be made by turning the adjustment knob, Fig. 12, in front of either steering arm until the desired effect is achieved.
+Fine tuning adjustments can be made by turning the adjustment knob, Fig. 13, in front of either steering arm until the desired effect is achieved.

-SECTION 12: DRIVE BELT
+SECTION 13: DRIVE BELT

-To access the rear of the pump plate, loosen the nuts holding the rear cover in place 1 $\frac{1}{2}$ turns using a 9/16 wrench.
+To access the rear of the pump plate, loosen the nuts holding the rear cover in place 1 1⁄2 turns using a 9/16 wrench.
 Once loosened slide the rear cover rearward until it stops.
 Then the rear cover will pivot down giving access to the pump belts, clutch, and oil filter.